 We are Leah and Gabriel.

-Leah: Full-time tree preserver, grower of vegetables, pig friend, tree planter, planner, administrator, farm outreacher, website manager, cooker of all farm products, community lover, botanical observer, friend recruiter, backpacker, nature photographer, general supporter of harvest to table processes and cheerleader of all things FARM!
+Leah: Full-time land manager, grower of vegetables, pig friend, tree planter, planner, administrator, farm outreacher, website manager, cooker of all farm products, community supporter, botanical observer, friend recruiter, backpacker, nature photographer, general supporter of harvest to table processes and everything related.

 Gabriel: Full-time graphic designer, sign fabricator, grill master, coyote with the jokes, pig house builder, graffiti artist, livestock feeder, do-er and know-how-er, rock hoarder, Modelo drinker, crawfish boiler, handsome hat wearer, figure-it-out-er of Boxcar when we don't know how we are going to make anything work the way we planned :)